mjovanc/rust_gtk4_njord/README.md

-# rust_egui_njord
+# Task Manager with GTK 4 and Njord ORM
-A simple task manager built with Egui and Njord
+A simple task manager built with GTK 4 and Njord ORM.